fwsGonzo/bigassm/README.md

 ## Directives

 - .org 0x10000
 	- Set the base address of the binary, which now starts at 0x10000.
+Supports 128-bit addresses.
 - .align 4
 	- Align memory to the given power-of-two.
 - .string "String here!"